thienclaa/congenial-octo-memory/README.md

 ### Experienced in:

-- Data collection, preparation, exploratory and visualization using tools like Python, R, SQL, and Tableau
+- Data collection, preparation, exploratory using tools like Python, R, and SQL and data visualization using tools like Tableau and Microsoft Power BI.
-- Developing Data Model and Database to manage data using MySQL
+- Developing data model and databases for data management using SQL
 - Implementing Machine Learning models for User and Entity Behavior Analytics
 - Conducting market research and statistical analysis to discover patterns and trends
 - Developing Key Performancee Indicators (KPIs) and reports for strategic decision-making